PeterLauLukChen/GeoSeg/README.md

 ## Workflow

 Welcome to GeoSeg!
-This the supplementary material that presents the implementation for the submission, which includes two pipeline: GeoSeg (for 2D-based method correction) and TiltedSeg(for 3D-based method correction).
+This supplementary material presents the implementation details for our submission, which includes two pipelines: GeoSeg (for 2D-based method correction) and TiltedSeg (for 3D-based method correction).
 Please refer to each pipeline for further information on using GeoSeg.

 ## Main Pipeline - GeoSeg